ohlrogge/azure-devops-training/README.md

 # Azure DevOps Training: Tasks for Azure Pipelines

+This repository contains tasks to learn how to use Azure Pipelines in Azure DevOps.
+The tasks are designed to be completed in order, starting with a simple pipeline and gradually introducing more advanced features.

 ## Task 00: Starter pipeline

 > Learning goal: Understand the basic structure of an Azure DevOps pipeline and how to run scripts.